vloschiavo/powerwall2/README.md

 possible values of "status" property according to the code:

--   "ignoring", // possibly some uninterruptable action is in progress?
+-   "ignoring", // possibly some uninterruptible action is in progress?

 -   "error",